juliafsuzuki/choreography-coach-agent/README.md

 <img width="1425" height="791" alt="image" src="https://github.com/user-attachments/assets/f3ecd682-722a-40c5-94e6-ef17c672da20" />
-**Step 3**: The dancer enters a prompt with the requested information: "I want to practice my showcase.
+Step 3: The dancer enters a prompt with the requested information: "I want to practice my showcase.
 It's a 90-second Waltz in 3/4 time.
 The video is located at C:\Users\Julia\Videos\V_Rhythm.mp4."
 The agent then works through the request transparently, showing each step:

 - It confirms that it is analyzing the tempo and time signature of the video.